 - Activate Suit Backup Comms: There is a toggle switch located on the Scientist’s chestpiece labeled “Backup Comms.”
 Flip the switch to the ON position.

 - Patch Suit Leak: Apply a piece of the Duct Tape or other approved patch material to the tear in the Scientist’s suit.
+The tear will be less than 5 cm in length, and will be visible and reachable without moving the astronaut.

 - Full points will be awarded if the entire tear is covered and conceivably airtight.